Thac Ba Lake

 Location

-Thac Ba Lake is located in Yen Bai province, 140 km in the west of Hanoi.
-One part of the lake belongs to Yen Binh, while the other stands on Luc Yen District.
+Thac Ba Lake is situated in Yen Bai province, approximately 140 km west of Hanoi.
+The lake spans across two districts, with part of it located in Yen Binh and the other in Luc Yen District.

 History